Gateway 2 Unit 1: Education

-• Formal education: refers to the types of learning that are taking place in an educational institution, where there is a syllabus, a teacher and is usually recognized in a qualification or a certificate.
+• Formal education: refers to the types of learning that are taking place in an educational institution, where there is a syllabus and a teacher, and is usually recognized in a qualification or a certificate.

-• Non-formal education: refers to learning through a program (like formal education) but it is not usually evaluated, and it does not lead to certification.
+• Non-formal education: refers to learning through a program (like formal education) but is not usually evaluated and does not lead to certification.

-• Informal education: refers to any learning resulted from activities related to our daily life.
+• Informal education: refers to any learning resulting from activities related to our daily life.

-• Inclusive education: It is the one that addresses the learning needs of children, youth and adults especially those who vulnerable to marginalization and exclusion.
+• Inclusive education: It addresses the learning needs of children, youth, and adults, especially those who are vulnerable to marginalization and exclusion.

 • Gifted education: is a broad term for special practices, procedures, and theories used in the education of children who have been identified as gifted or talented.

-• Basic education: The whole range of educational activities taking place in various settings (formal, nonformal and informal) that aim at meeting the basic learning needs such as reading, writing, and arithmetic.
+• Basic education: The whole range of educational activities taking place in various settings (formal, non-formal, and informal) that aim at meeting basic learning needs such as reading, writing, and arithmetic.

 • Non-formal education: Evening classes, literacy classes.